projectchrono/chrono/doxygen/documentation/manual/coordinate_transformations.md

 Post multiply both sides by inverse of (...), remember that in general

 - X >> X.GetInverse() = I
-- X.GetInverse() >> X = I
+- X.GetInverse() >> X = I,

-Where I is the identity transformation that can be removed, and finally get:
+where I is the identity transformation that can be removed, to finally get:

 ~~~{.cpp}
 X_86 = X_87 >> X_70 >> (X_65 >> X_54 >> X_43 >> X_32 >> X_21 >> X_10).GetInverse();
 ~~~

-Example based on same figure:
+Example, based on the same figure:
-Compute speed and acceleration of the gripper with respect to the moving target 8, expressed in the basis of the system 8.
+Computing velocity and acceleration of the gripper with respect to the moving target 8, expressed in the basis of reference frame 8.

 ~~~{.cpp}